Active Service Bundle

 service

 A single component of a software application (often a microservice) that provides specific functionality, such as an authentication or checkout service.
 You can have an unlimited number of deployed service instances.
-For billing purposes, only the actual service (by name) is counted.

 Service diagram